zowe/docs-site/docs/user-guide/ze-install.md

 ### Modifying the `Secure Credentials Enabled` setting

-When environment conditions do not support Visual Studio Code security handling, change the `Secure Credentials Enabled` setting with the following steps:
+When environment conditions do not support the Zowe CLI built-in Credential Manager, change the `Secure Credentials Enabled` setting with the following steps:

  1. Navigate to Zowe Explorer settings.
  2. Scroll to **Security: Secure Credentials Enabled**.